They always say that the hardest part of leaving on a big adventure is making the decision to do it.

 Having a Canadian cell phone number is so important for job searching.
 Employers are very unlikely to consider calling an international number and will most likely assume you are not in Canada yet.

 Bear in mind, however, Canadian cell phone plans are expensive, especially when data is involved.
-Canada is far behind Europe and Australia (and most of the world actually) on this front.
+Canada is literally the most expensive country in the world for phone plans.

 So be prepared to pay more than you do at home to get a Canadian phone number and plan during your ski season.